ls1intum/Artemis/docs/user/exercises/programming.rst

 For manual assessment, the online editor provides the following features, tailored to the assessment process:

 1. **File browser**: The file browser shows the files in the student's submission and allows you to navigate between them.
-Changed files are highlighted.
+Changed files are highlighted in yellow.
 2. **Build output**: The build output shows the output of the build process, if any.
 This is useful in case of build errors.
 3. **Read-only editor**: The read-only editor allows you to view the student's code.
 It highlights all changed lines.
-4. **Instructions**: The instructions provide the problem statement, including the tasks the student has solved successfully as determined by the test cases of the exercise, if any.
-Furthermore, any structured assessment criteria are listed here.
+4. **Instructions**: The instructions provide the structured grading criteria and the problem statement, including the tasks the student has solved successfully as determined by the test cases of the exercise.
+You can review the test cases associated with each task by clicking on the number of passing tests next to the task, e.g. |problem-statement-task|
+5. **Result**: The top right corner holds the current result of the student's submission.
+By clicking on it, you can review the test cases and feedback currently attached to the submission.

-You can add feedback directly in the source code by first hovering over the line on which you want to comment and then clicking on the |add-feedback-button| button that appears next to the line numbers.
-You can also add general feedback using the (todo add button) button at the bottom of the page.
+You can add feedback directly in the source code by first hovering over the line you want to comment on and then clicking the |add-feedback-button| that appears next to the line number.
+Students will be able to see feedback added this way in the same location when viewing their assessed submission.

 .. figure:: programming/online-editor-feedback.png
    :alt: Feedback in the online editor